Caring for someone with metastatic (advanced) cancer

 It is hard to give end-of-life care on your own.
 It’s important to connect with services that can give you support.

 The Irish Cancer Society Night Nursing Service provides a night nurse for end-of-life care at home.
-The service is free and available for up to 10 nights.
+This free service allows patients to remain at home for the last days of their lives.

-Our booklet, A Time to Care – Caring for a Loved One at Home, also has information and advice to support you.
+Our booklet, A Time to Care – Caring for someone seriously ill at home, has information and advice to support you.
 You can download it below or get a free copy at a Daffodil Centre or by calling our Support Line on 1800 200 700.

 A Time to Care booklet